 It looks like we are finally ready to set sails to Florida.
-A series of negative and sad events plus some bad weather coming up brought some delay on this trip.
+A series of negative and sad events plus some bad weather coming up delayed our departure.
 Now all is set for a departure on Sunday morning.

 Newport has been my home for this summer but the winter is about to kick in for real now.
-I got the first cold of the season and I’ve been missing the sunny, long summer days that makes this place so beautiful.
+I experienced the first cold of the season and I’ve been missing the sunny, long summer days that make this place so beautiful.
 But most important jobs are heading south as well.

 Yachts move towards warm weather and sunny days as birds and other migratory specimen do.
 The hurricane season is close to its end (1st of November according to insurance companies) and the Carribean is attracting all the boats from NE of the United States and the Mediterranean with the promise of sun, white beaches and crystal waters.
 Another busy winter season, despite the financial crisis.

-With a crew of 5 we are going to sail the distance of 700 nm into the Gulf Stream.
+With a crew of 5 we are sailing the distance of 700 nm into the Gulf Stream.
 She is the biggest and more comfortable sailing yacht I’ve ever been and the trip will take approximately 4 days.
-Full prepared food, drinks, snack and hot shower will entertain this very hard work.
+Full prepared food, drinks, snack and hot shower will comfort our long watches.